Skip to content

 Consequences.

-- Cost: scheduler-event semantics remain aspirational, follow mode is v1, and the reader keeps the file in memory before applying
+• Cost: scheduler-event semantics remain aspirational, follow mode is v1, and the reader keeps the file in memory before applying -n.

 ADR-012 — Friction scorekeeping derives from lifecycle history

 Context.
-Friction reports used type: friction, but untriaged reports shared status: proposed with human-authored proposals, making scoreboard derivation ambiguous.
+Friction reports once used a dedicated task type, but untriaged reports shared status: proposed with human-authored proposals, making scoreboard derivation ambiguous.

 Decision.
-Add status: friction as the creation status for self-reports, infer paired type/status at creation, and rebuild friction_bounty.json from task history.
+Add status: friction as the creation status for self-reports, infer legacy friction routing at creation, and rebuild friction_bounty.json from task history.

 Consequences.

-- Friction inbox items are separated from human proposals while the lifetime
+• Friction inbox items are separated from human proposals while legacy friction task records remain readable.

 ADR-013 — Unified log feed exposes shared backend surfaces for dashboard UI